David Wilson, Baron Wilson of Tillyorn: Views

-Wilson defended Hong Kong Police during 2014 Hong Kong protests, claiming the actions taken by the police were "largely proportionate".
-During the 2019 Hong Kong protests, he was against the British government's interference into the situation, stated "we cannot and should not try to tell the Hong Kong Government what to do" in a speech given at the House of Lords. he believes such demonstrations "started peacefully" with "a majority of young people who were clearly well-intentioned and concerned about their own future", but continued with an increasing amount of violence; he believed the police brutality during the event should be remedied, but "it is worth remembering not only that the police have been under enormous strain week after week, weekend after weekend, but that their families have also been threatened".
+Wilson defended the Hong Kong Police during the 2014 Hong Kong protests, claiming the actions taken by the police were "largely proportionate".
+During the 2019 Hong Kong protests, he was against the British government's pro-movement perspective and stated "we cannot and should not try to tell the Hong Kong Government what to do" in a speech given at the House of Lords.
+He believes such demonstrations "started peacefully" with "a majority of young people who were clearly well-intentioned and concerned about their own future", but continued with an increasing amount of violence; he believed the police brutality during the event should be remedied, but "it is worth remembering not only that the police have been under enormous strain week after week, weekend after weekend, but that their families have also been threatened".

 Wilson was criticised by the pro-democracy camp for not moving more quickly towards a fully elected Legislature based on universal suffrage and for paying too much attention to the views of the Government in China in agreeing arrangements for a process of increasing the number of fully elected seats up to and beyond the transfer of sovereignty in 1997.